jlzamary/jlzamary/README.md

 **` Student at William & Mary (Data Science/GIS/Biology)`**

-I’m a Data Science student at William & Mary specializing in GIS and spatial analytics, with a passion for applying geospatial tools to environmental challenges.
-From mapping harmful algal blooms in Alaska with Google Earth Engine to analyzing shoreline habitats at VIMS, I turn complex ecological data into clear, actionable insights.
+Hey!
+I’m a Data Science student at William & Mary with a concentration in Spatial Data Analytics and a minor in Biology.
+I have a passion for applying geospatial tools to environmental challenges.
+I'm currently working on a project with the Institute for Integrative Conservation and the Wildlife Conservation Society to map ecological metrics in coastal alaskan lagoons.
 Outside of research and class, I enjoy cycling, running, and exploring the outdoors!

 <p align="left">
   <a href="https://jlzamary.github.io">